Logo

-How To Prevent Ex-employees From Compromising Your Business
+How to Prevent Ex-employees from Compromising Your Business

 Ex-employees – the underlying insider threat

 More often than not, employees don’t leave the organisation on amicable terms exactly.
 Ex-employees are more prone to have reason to abuse their access to the company network for malicious conduct.
 Most businesses fail to competently protect their networks from threats from ex-employees, who may be able to access the corporate network even after leaving the company.
 This makes the former employees one of the greatest insider threat, yet the easiest to handle.
 You only need to ensure that deactivating accounts and changing passwords are a mandatory part of the termination process.
+Employees may also innocently cause data leakage, especially if they are using non-enterprise solutions like Dropbox to share or store data.
+Manual termination of accounts will not provide a fool-proof solution.
+The account termination and data monitoring should be an automated process to ensure that ex-employees do not compromise your business unknowingly or otherwise.

 How to prevent ex-employees from threatening your business IT security